themanojdesai/python-a2a/README.md

 ## 📋 What's New in v0.5.X

+- **Agent Flow UI**: Visual workflow editor for building and managing agent networks with drag-and-drop interface
 - **Agent Discovery**: Built-in support for agent registry and discovery with full Google A2A protocol compatibility
 - **LangChain Integration**: Seamless integration with LangChain's tools and agents
 - **Expanded Tool Ecosystem**: Use tools from both LangChain and MCP in any agent
 - **Enhanced Agent Interoperability**: Convert between A2A agents and LangChain agents
 - **Mixed Workflow Engine**: Build workflows combining both ecosystems
 - **Simplified Agent Development**: Access thousands of pre-built tools instantly
 - **Advanced Streaming Architecture**: Enhanced streaming with Server-Sent Events (SSE), better error handling, and robust fallback mechanisms